grmarxer/Onboarding/Case_Study_2-F5_Documentation_and_Product_Information.md

 5. Enroll student with web support so they have the ability to open cases on line
     - Explain what a presales case is and how to open.

-6. Introduce the student to federate.f5.com
+6. Introduce the student to the different VPN options
+    - federate.f5.com
+    - VPN Edge Client
+    - SSL VPN

 7. Show the student how to generate temporary licenses

-8. Show the student how to use TRON
+8. Show the student how to use TRON and Bugzilla

 9. Walk the student through [dev/central](https://devcentral.f5.com)
     - Create a devcentral account
     - Introduce the student to the [iRule WIKI](https://clouddocs.f5.com/api/irules/)

 10. Introduce the student to [iHealth](https://ihealth.f5.com/)

+11. Educate student on how to use LearnF5
+    -	Resource for online training
+    -	Resource for product, module, and code updates

+12. Educate student on how to use F5 Radar/SharePoint

 <br/>